pupilfirst/wd201-scripts/backend-dev-with-express/add-tests/README.md

 Ran all test suites.
 ```

-Next, let's add a test to check the creation of todo.
-Since, we have protected our todo creation route using a CSRF token, we have to make sure we pass in the token in the request as well.
+Next, let's add a test to check the creation of to-do.
+Since, we have protected our to-do creation route using a CSRF token, we have to make sure we pass in the token in the request as well.
 To help us with that, we will install another package named `cheerio`.
-We will simply send a request to list the todos, extract the csrf token from the response, and then send out actual request to create the todo.
+We will simply send a request to list the to-dos, extract the CSRF token from the response, and then send out the actual request to create the to-do.

 Let's modify our test script